Clery Act – Academy of Hair Design

 Thank you Academy of Hair Design for pushing me, being there for me, challenging me, and most helping me have confidence in the beauty industry.
 I am very glad I chose this school.
 It has been a very positive place to be.
 Everyone is so welcoming and it's something I'll never forget!
 Thank you!!

-Olesea R.
+OLESEA R.

 check out our programs!